PostgreSQL Source Code git master

 Definition mcxt.c:1781

-References BITMAPLEN(), fb(), HEAP_HASNULL, HEAP_UPDATED, HEAP_XMAX_COMMITTED, HEAP_XMAX_IS_MULTI, HeapTupleHeaderGetUpdateXid(), HeapTupleHeaderIsHeapOnly(), HeapTupleHeaderIsHotUpdated(), HeapCheckContext::lp_len, MAXALIGN, HeapCheckContext::natts, psprintf(), pstrdup(), report_corruption(), SizeofHeapTupleHeader, HeapTupleHeaderData::t_hoff, HeapTupleHeaderData::t_infomask, TransactionIdIsValid, and HeapCheckContext::tuphdr.
+References BITMAPLEN(), fb(), HEAP_HASNULL, HEAP_UPDATED, HEAP_XMAX_COMMITTED, HEAP_XMAX_IS_MULTI, HeapTupleHeaderGetUpdateXid(), HeapTupleHeaderIsHeapOnly(), HeapTupleHeaderIsHotUpdated(), HeapCheckContext::lp_len, MAXALIGN, HeapCheckContext::natts, psprintf(), pstrdup(), report_corruption(), result, SizeofHeapTupleHeader, HeapTupleHeaderData::t_hoff, HeapTupleHeaderData::t_infomask, TransactionIdIsValid, and HeapCheckContext::tuphdr.

 Referenced by check_tuple().